Choosing A Trust To Fit Your Needs

 There are a number of myths concerning estate planning that can cause hesitation for some about their estate plans.
 At Bebout, Potere, Cox & Bennion, P.C., our lawyers will dispel the myths and calm your fears as we guide you through the process.

-To schedule a free 30-minute consultation with one of our lawyers, call our Rochester office at 248-651-4114.
-We serve clients in nearby Rochester Hills, throughout Oakland County and Southeast Michigan.
+To schedule a free 30-minute consultation with one of our lawyers, call our Rochester Hills office at 248-651-4114.
+We serve clients in nearby Rochester, Troy, Lake Orion, Oxford and throughout Oakland County, Macomb County and Southeast Michigan.
 We accept credit cards.

 FAQs